Dates: Friday 21st – Sunday 23rd June 2019

 “Ordinary things will be signs for us” – Sister Corita Kent

-The house of Abdul Jalil will be a library of the supernatural.
-The house of Helen Biney is a house of textiles, ribbons and colour.
-The house of Deborah Lulendo and Hannah Le Feuvre is a wardrobe of eclectic garments and tactile hats.
-The house of Umar Ravat, Johnny Stone and Lesley Greening Lassoff is a house without walls exploring symbols and psychogeography, with reference to Madge Gill’s art and séances in the home.
+The house of Abdul Jalil was a library of the supernatural.
+The house of Helen Biney was a house of textiles, ribbons and colour.
+The house of Deborah Lulendo and Hannah Le Feuvre was a wardrobe of eclectic garments and tactile hats.
+The house of Umar Ravat, Johnny Stone and Lesley Greening Lassoff was a house without walls exploring symbols and psychogeography, with reference to Madge Gill’s art and séances in the home.

-House of Flying Angel will be on at the same time as an exhibition of the work of Madge Gill at the William Morris Gallery, the most comprehensive survey of Gill’s work to date.
+House of Flying Angel was on at the same time as the exhibition of the work of Madge Gill at the William Morris Gallery, the most comprehensive survey of Gill’s work to date.
 Gill was a self-taught, visionary artist living in East London.
 For more information visit here.

 Winns Gallery is located in Lloyd Park, just a short walk from William Morris Gallery.